t-taniai/LocalExpStereo/README.md

 template class Graph<float,float,double>;
 ```
 2. Download and extract an example dataset (see Adirondack below) in "data/MiddV3/Adirondack".
 3. Build the solution with release mode.
+(Doing this will automatically install OpenCV3 package via NuGet.
+If not, you need to manually install OpenCV3 binaries for the corresponding VS version.
+For VS 2017, I installed it by doing "Install-Package opencv.win.native -Version 320.1.1-vs141" on the Package Manager console.)
 4. Run demo.bat file.
 Results will be saved in "results/cones", "results/teddy", and "results/Adirondack".

 ## Options